flybysun/pimatic-dewpoint/README.md

 # Pimatic-Dewpoint

-Dew point calculation support for <a href="http://pimatic.org/">Pimatic</a>.
+Dew point and absolute humidity calculation support for <a href="http://pimatic.org/">Pimatic</a>.
-This plugin calculates the dew point temperature from the given temperature and humidity variables in Pimatic.
+This plugin calculates the dew point temperature and absolute humidity from the given temperature and relative humidity variables in Pimatic.

 ## Theoretical Background

+### Dew Point

 The dew point temperature <i>DT</i> is defined as a dimesion at which the actual degree of saturation of water in the air is at 100% RH (relative humidity).
 If a body at this temperature or below is exposed to this air condition, water on its surface will condense.
 The dew point can be calculated approximately with the values of the relative humidity and the temperature of the air.